How Does Sugar Affect Your Heart Health?

 3. Insulin resistance

 Insulin is a hormone that helps regulate blood sugar levels.
 Regularly consuming high amounts of sugar can lead to insulin resistance, which is associated with an increased risk of heart disease.
-“Added sugar is more harmful than sugar in whole foods because the body metabolizes added sugar differently,” says David Cork, MD, a cardiologist at Scripps Clinic Torrey Pines.
+“Added sugar is more harmful than sugar in whole foods because the body metabolizes added sugar differently,” Dr. Cork says.

 “When we consume high amounts of added sugar, blood sugar levels spike quickly.
 If the body can’t utilize that excess sugar for energy, it is converted and stored as fat, which also contributes to obesity.”